Nesvilab/FragPipe/docs/tutorial_custom_mass_offset.md

 ### Examine the results
-Inspect the global.profile.tsv file and compare it to the figure below (generated from the pepxml file with [DeltaMass](https://github.com/Nesvilab/deltamass)).
+Inspect the **global.profile.tsv** file and compare it to the figure below (generated from the pepxml file with [DeltaMass](https://github.com/Nesvilab/deltamass)).
 This is a histogram of the full range of delta masses observed from all peptide-spectrum matches.
-Two of the most prominent peaks are labeled (U and cyclic-U), and the higher mass peaks, between 600-700 Da and 900-1015 Da) correspond to various combinations of two and three attached nucleotides, respectively.
+Two of the most prominent peaks are labeled (U and cyclic-U), and the higher mass peaks (between 600-700 Da and 900-1015 Da) correspond to various combinations of two and three attached nucleotides, respectively.

 <img src="https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/custom-offset-deltamass.png" width="600px" align="middle"/>

-You should observe the mass shifts discussed in the [manuscript](https://doi.org/10.1016/j.cell.2018.11.004) (Figure 2B, shown below).
-What are the mapped_mass_1 names given to the top two entries in the global.profile.tsv file?
-Do these two mass shifts each predominantly localize to a particular residue(s)?
-Does the annotation (mapped_mass_1 name) of the top mass shift show up elsewhere in the table?
+In the global.profile.tsv file, you should observe the mass shifts discussed in the [manuscript](https://doi.org/10.1016/j.cell.2018.11.004) (Figure 2B, shown below).
+Uridine phosphodiester (cyclic U) and uridine monophosphate (U, 'Simulate peptide-RNA conjugates' in Unimod) are the top two entries in the table.
+In the `AA1` and `AA1_enrichment_score` columns, we can see that the uridine phosphodiester mass shift predominantly localizes to phenylalanine, consistent with the enrichment observed in the manuscript.
+Looking further down in the table, we can see that uridine phosphodiester also shows up in the `mapped_mass_2` column alongside the first and second isotopic peaks.

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/custom-offset-histogram.PNG)